 Figure 1.6 shows areas of new planting by country since the year ending March 1976.
-Trends in new planting rates have been influenced by changes to regulations and the incentives available to land owners.
+Trends in new planting rates have been influenced by changes to the incentives available to land owners (in the form of grants) and the availability of land for planting.